 Navient is the largest student loan servicer, formerly known as Sallie Mae, and they are now facing a lawsuit that alleges the company misleads borrowers to the tune of $4 billion.

-Customers of Navient were allegedly hit with unnecessary interest payments, denied options to reduce their debt and suffered damage to their credit scores, according to the lawsuit from the Consumer Financial Protection Bureau filed on Wednesday.
+Customers of Navient were allegedly hit with unnecessary interest payments, denied options to reduce their debt, and suffered damage to their credit scores, according to the lawsuit from the Consumer Financial Protection Bureau filed on Wednesday.

 This is one of the Bureau’s final actions before the GOP-led administration begins – one that wants to completely eliminate the loan servicer.
-The CFPB was put in place following the financial crisis who’s goal is to oversee all aspects of the financial services industry under one umbrella.
+The CFPB was put in place following the financial crisis whose goal is to oversee all aspects of the financial services industry under one umbrella.

 The CFPB is not only suing Navient but also the subsidiaries Navient Solutions and Pioneer Credit Recovery.
-In total, more than 12 million borrowers are under the servicer and about half of those are under contract with the U.S. Department of Education.
+In total, more than 12 million borrowers are under the servicer, and about half of those are under contract with the U.S. Department of Education.

 Disabled and Veterans Had Their Credit Scores Negatively Affected